Asrst/taxon-search/README.md

 2. Next run `docker run --name es01 --net elastic -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -t docker.elastic.co/elasticsearch/elasticsearch:8.8.0`
 3. The above step starts the server and prints the password.
 Make a note of it, it will be printed only on first run.
 4. First 3 steps are required for initial setup.
 To re-run a existing docker container, run `docker start es01` & enter password if promted.

+##### Workarounds for errors/bugs
+- In case you error asking to increase VM memory limit on windows WSL then use the below command `sudo sysctl -w vm.max_map_count=262144`